Income and Inequality in Houston

 The racial and ethnic earnings ratio measures median earnings for people of color relative to the earnings of white residents.
 In the U.S., gaps between white workers and Black and Hispanic workers have persisted since 1970.

-In each Houston-area county, Asian-American, Black, and Hispanic workers earn less relative to their white counterparts, except Asian-American workers earn more in Montgomery County.
+In each Houston-area county, Asian American, Black, and Hispanic workers earn less relative to their white counterparts, except Asian-American workers in Fort Bend County who earn more.
+Between 2010 and 2023, this gap has decreased for each of the racial groups across all three counties.

 Gender earnings ratio by race/ethnicity